gabesullice/hades/README.md

 client even requests them_.

 Hades is a reverse proxy that can be deployed in front of any JSON API server.

-Clients that are HTTP/2 enabled can then send an `X-Push-Please` request header that contains JSON path selectors for links object members that they would like the proxy to push.
+Clients that are HTTP/2 capable can then send an `X-Push-Please` request header.
+The value of the header should `;` delimited [JSONPath selectors](http://goessner.net/articles/JsonPath/index.html#e2) which target links in the response document.
+Hades will identify these links and proactively push these links to the client.